 Alicorn, the global venture capital arm of Arowana, has just closed its investment in Pliops, an Israeli hardware storage acceleration company.
-It comes at a key growth inflexion point for Pliops and represents the sixth company that Alicorn has invested in as part of its global venture capital secondaries strategy.
+It comes at a key growth inflection point for Pliops and represents the sixth company that Alicorn has invested in as part of its global venture capital secondaries strategy.

-Alicorn has invested a total of US$4m to acquire secondary shares in Pliops, a technology leader that enables cloud and enterprise customers to offload and accelerate data-intensive workloads using a fraction of the computational load and power, at significantly lower cost.
-Its solution is helping companies and data centres alike to deal with an explosion in data workloads as CPUs struggle to keep up.
+Alicorn has invested a total of US$4m to acquire secondary shares in Pliops, a technology leader that enables cloud and enterprise customers to offload and accelerate data-intensive workloads using a fraction of the computational load and power at significantly lower cost.
+Its solution is helping companies and data centres deal with an explosion in data workloads as CPUs struggle to keep up.
 Their patent-backed hardware offers breakthrough economics and performance for a wide range of data centre applications.

-Pliops’ client base includes some of the world’s largest cloud, web and edge service providers in addition to Fortune 1,000 IT companies.
-The company is backed by leading companies in the compute and storage space including Western Digital, Xilinx (AMD), Mellanox (NVIDIA), Intel and most recently Koch Disruptive Technologies (KDT).
+Pliops’ client base includes some of the world’s largest cloud, web, and edge service providers in addition to Fortune 1,000 IT companies.
+The company is backed by leading companies in the compute and storage space including Western Digital, Xilinx (AMD), Mellanox (NVIDIA), Intel, and most recently, Koch Disruptive Technologies (KDT).

 As a storage processor company, Pliops is solving a business-critical yet worsening problem: exponential growth in data workloads combined with an end to Moore’s law.
 This convergence of trends is creating a race to solve a massive compute problem that we are consistently losing.